About the program

 - Is not appealable if decision is to deny issuance.

-Emergency Assistance may be provided to an applicant that meets the following criteria:
+Emergency Assistance may be provided applicants that meets the following criteria:

 - Applicant's benefit unit has made reasonable efforts to access other means of support;